dirkeinecke/book/second-edition/src/ch00-00-introduction.md

-# Introduction
+# Einleitung

-Welcome to *The Rust Programming Language*, an introductory book about Rust.
+Willkommen bei *Die Programmiersprache Rust*, einem Einführungsbuch über Rust.

 The Rust programming language helps you write faster, more reliable software.
 High-level ergonomics and low-level control are often at odds in programming